Veterinary Insurance: Cost, Coverage & Providers 2023

 Frequently Asked Questions (FAQs)

 Pet insurance is health insurance for your pet and covers the cost of many procedures at a veterinarian’s office.
 It can be purchased directly by the pet owner and is increasingly offered as a benefit by employers.
-Even though it is health insurance, many traditional carriers, such as Nationwide, offer it.
+Even though it is a form of health insurance, many traditional carriers, such as Nationwide, offer it.

 The premium depends on the type of practice and coverage requested.
 For small practices, general liability can range from $600 to $1,000 annually and workers’ compensation can range from $2,500 to $5,000.